The Different Types of Cardiovascular Fitness

 Have few exercises

 The more exercises, the more a person will have to spread their effort and energy.
 The more this effort and energy is spread, the less load a person can use.
 For example, if completing an EMOM, ideally one exercises should be included.
-Trying to do two or more will encourage increased speed, low weight, and increased heart rate, which are not goals for this type of conditioning work.
+Trying to do two or more will encourage increased weight loss, speed, low weight, and increased heart rate, which are not goals for this type of conditioning work.

 Use low reps